This topic describes how to use the data transmission service to synchronize data from OceanBase Database to a Kafka instance.

 , andUPDATE

 .
-You can select options based on your business needs.
+You can select operations as needed.
 For more information, see Configure DDL/DML synchronization.Click Next.
-On the Select Synchronization Objects page, select the objects to be synchronized in the current data synchronization project.
+On the Select Synchronization Objects page, select the objects to be synchronized in the current data synchronization task.

-You can select Specify Objects or Match Rules to specify synchronization objects.
+You can use the Specify Objects or Match Rules option to specify synchronization objects.
 The following procedure describes how to specify synchronization objects by using the Specify Objects option.
 For information about the procedure for specifying synchronization objects by using the Match Rules option, see the "Configure matching rules for data migration/synchronization from a database to a Message Queue instance" section in the Configure matching rules topic.

 In the Select Synchronization Objects section, select Specify Objects.